-The Milford Track has a lot of complex avalanche terrain.
+The Milford Track is mainly complex avalanche terrain.
 Avalanches are frequent.
-There are over 57 avalanche paths, some of which may bring avalanche debris to the valley floor and have the potential to cross the Milford Track – their start zones cannot be seen from the track.
+There are over 57 avalanche paths, which may bring avalanche debris to the valley floor.
+Some of these have the potential to cross the Milford Track – their start zones cannot be seen from the track.

 If you are going into places avalanches could occur, be sure you:

-- have checked the New Zealand Avalanche Advisory (NZAA) and the Avalanche Terrain Exposure scale system (ATES) for the area where you want to go
+- have checked the New Zealand Avalanche Advisory for Fiordland and the Avalanche Terrain Exposure Scale (ATES) for Fiordland

 - have the skills for the ATES class you are going into